ivantse/rocket-launch-client-simulation/README.md

 * Top three `launch_locations`
 * Top three __countries__ where `launch_locations` take place on a map

-Your application should be written in the browser in any framework your choose (or no framework).
+Your application should be written in the browser in any framework you choose (or no framework).
 The simulation should take less than three hours to complete.

 ### Connect to the API
 The swagger for the API can be found at ...